 More Onigiri Recipes You Might Like

-Tuna Mayo Onigiri (Japanese Rice Balls)Print Pin Rate
+Tuna Mayo Onigiri (How To Make Japanese Rice Balls)Print Pin Save Saved!

 - Nori sheet: Cut it into 3 equal pieces.